MoBehtash/MoBehtash/README.md

 <!-- ======================================================== -->
 <h2>:car: Vehicle Dynamics Projects: </h2>
 <!-- ======================================================== -->
-These are some simple vehicle dynamics-related projects that I did in my free time.
-They can also be used to get started with the concepts in vehicle dynamics.
+NOTE: These are some simple vehicle dynamics-related projects that I did in my free time.
+These codebases do NOT include any proprietary data or information.
+All the equations and data are from open-access sources and/or the vehicle dynamics literature.
+I have tried to reference the sources as much as I can and whenever possible.
+<h3> </h3>

 - [Time- and Frequency-Domain Analysis of a Quarter-Car Suspension Model](https://github.com/MoBehtash/Quarter-Car-Suspension)